github/developer.github.com/content/index.md

     Accept: application/vnd.github.beta+json

 The GitHub API version is currently in beta.
-[The `beta` mime type](/v3/mime/) property will be valid until sometime in 2012.
+[The `beta` media type](/v3/media/) property will be valid until sometime in 2013.
 A notice will be given closer to the actual date.

-We consider the beta API unbreakable, so please [file a support issue](https://github.com/contact) if you have problems.
+We consider the "beta" API unchangeable.
+[File a support issue](https://github.com/contact) if you have problems.

 ### Upcoming Version